XHTML - Tips & Tricks

 Do not include more than one isindex element in the document head.
-The isindex element is deprecated in favour of the input element.
+The isindex element is deprecated in favor of the input element.

 Use both the lang and xml:lang attributes while specifying the language of an element.
 The value of the xml:lang attribute takes precedence.

-XHTML 1.0 has deprecated the name attributes of a, applet, form, frame, iframe, img, and map elements, and they will be removed from XHTML in subsequent versions.
+XHTML 1.0 has deprecated the name attributes of a, applet, form, frame, iframe, img, and map elements.
+They will be removed from XHTML in subsequent versions.
 Therefore, start using id element for element identification.

 <!-- This is invalid in XHTML --> http://my.site.dom/cgi-bin/myscript.pl?class=guest&name=user. <!-- Correct XHTML way of writing this is as follows --> http://my.site.dom/cgi-bin/myscript.pl?class=guest&name=user